pulumi/docs/pulumi-hugo/themes/default/archetypes/blog-post/index.md

 # Use the meta_desc property to provide a brief summary (one or two sentences)
 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
+# Max length is 160 characters.
 meta_desc:

 # The meta_image appears in social-media previews and on the blog home page.